 What is an Ally

-An Ally is simply any person who is informed about, is sensitive toward and has an understanding of Gay, Lesbian, Bisexual, Transgender, Intersex and Queer (LGBTIQ) people and their issues.
+An Ally is simply any person who is informed about, is sensitive toward and has an understanding of Gay, Lesbian, Bisexual, Transgender, and Intersex (LGBTIQ) people and their issues.
 An Ally supports the experience and rights of LGBTIQ persons and encourages tolerance in a variety of ways including by individual example and personal awareness.
 Allies are not identified as being either heterosexual or LGBTIQ but are representative of the entire CQUniversity community.

 What do Allies do?